Famous Shopping Streets in London

 For vintage, second-hand and eclectic antique markets:

-Brick Lane street market, Portobello Road market (Notting Hill), Spitalfields market and Camden market (actually Camden Town is like a big market with stalls, shops and pop-ups all over it).
+Brick Lane Street market (in East London), Portobello Road market (Notting Hill), Spitalfields market (in the City) and Camden market (actually Camden Town is like a big market with stalls, shops and pop-ups all over it).

 Explore London’s Christmas lights and festive pubs with our London Christmas walking tour